- Editorial Offices

 Her project focused on streamlining month-end reporting for Nike’s Global Operations and Tech Finance Team.
 To make that happen, she met with 14 of the company’s finance managers and analysts to understand where improvements could be made.
 The information she gleaned from the interviews allowed her to create one standardized process, which she automated using a bot team.
 She also set up a data visualization software program to help Nike gain deeper insights into its finance data.

 “A lot of the project was consolidating information and trying to come up with best practices,” Hanousek says.

 Her experience at UM perfectly prepared her for the internship in a multitude of ways.
 In an Information Infrastructure class taught by Professor Cameron Lawrence, for instance, she developed the skillset that allowed her to ferret out some of Nike’s inefficiencies and develop solutions.

 In addition, Hanousek’s education at the College of Business provided her with a necessary international perspective.
-In her first year at the college, she studied abroad in New Zealand, where she learned about sustainable business practices.
-Last year, as part of the Kakehashi Project grant, she participated in a weeklong guided tour of Japan, where she learned about Japanese culture, history, politics and economy.
+She studied abroad in New Zealand, where she learned about sustainable business practices.
+In 2016, as part of the Kakehashi Project grant, she participated in a weeklong guided tour of Japan, where she learned about Japanese culture, history, politics and economy.
 Both those experiences prepared her to work with a global team of professionals.